reptileinx/backup_aws_resources/README.md

         --memory-size 128 \
         --zip-file <rds_backup/rdscopysnapshots.zip>
     ```
-    NOTE: We pushed the file (rds_backup/rdscopysnapshots.zip) to AWS S3 and we were able to create Lambdas.
+    > NOTE: We pushed the file (rds_backup/rdscopysnapshots.zip) to AWS S3 and we were able to create Lambdas.
 AWS SAM is elegant since it does this for us automatically.

-6. Failsafe Account: Subscribe the “Save Lambda" function to an <SNSSaveTopic> that is cross Account capable <br />
+6. **Failsafe Account:** Subscribe the `Save Lambda Function` to an `SNSSaveTopic` that is cross Account capable <br />
-    STEP 1.
+    **STEP 1.**
-    - Tell the Lambda function in Failsafe account about the SNS topic in Target account.
-Ran this in the Failsafe Account aws cli context.
+    - Tell the Lambda function in Failsafe account about the SNS topic in the Target account.
+Ran this in the Failsafe Account AWS CLI context.

-    ```shell
+    ```bash
        $ aws sns subscribe \
             --topic-arn arn:aws:sns:ap-southeast-2:<target_account_id>:<SNSSaveTopic> \
             --protocol lambda \
             --notification-endpoint arn:aws:lambda:ap-southeast-2:<failsafe_account_id>:function:<rdssavesnapshots>

+        response:
         {
             "SubscriptionArn": "arn:aws:sns:ap-southeast-2:<target_account_id>:<SNSSaveTopic>:fb93-21fc-4577-9ab1-0c4cc5a1"
         }
     ```

-    STEP 2.
+    **STEP 2.**
     - Allow the Failsafe account Lambda function to subscribe, list subscriptions by topic and to receive notifications from the Target SNS Topic

-    ```shell
+    ```bash
         # run in the aws cli context of the target account
         ➜  $ aws sns add-permission \
             --topic-arn "topic-arn arn:aws:sns:ap-southeast-2:<target_account_id>:<SNSSaveTopic>" \